wbazant/markerAlignmentsPaper/paper.md

 ```

+TODO say it's research software :) We show using identity and all alignments might be better, we have a PYthon package for exploring this kind of thing.

 ### `bowtie2`
 We set `bowtie2` to report multiple alignments per query.
 This lets us add structure on the level of markers:
 - count reads aligned multiply for each pair of markers as proxy for similarity